blueofsky/openai-translator/README.md

 ## Features

 - [X] Translation of English PDF books to Chinese using LLMs.
-- [X] Support for both [ChatGLM](https://github.com/THUDM/ChatGLM-6B) and [OpenAI](https://platform.openai.com/docs/models) models.
+- [X] Support for both [ChatGLM](https://github.com/THUDM/ChatGLM-6B) and [ZhipuAI](https://open.bigmodel.cn/dev/api) and [OpenAI](https://platform.openai.com/docs/models) models.
 - [X] Flexible configuration through a YAML file or command-line arguments.
 - [X] Timeouts and error handling for robust translation operations.
 - [X] Modular and object-oriented design for easy customization and extension.
-- [ ] Implement a graphical user interface (GUI) for easier use.
+- [X] Implement a graphical user interface (GUI) for easier use.
+- [X] Create a web service or API to enable usage in web applications.
+- [X] Add support for other languages and translation directions.
+- [X] Add support for preserving the original layout and formatting of the source PDF.
 - [ ] Add support for batch processing of multiple PDF files.
-- [ ] Create a web service or API to enable usage in web applications.
-- [ ] Add support for other languages and translation directions.
-- [ ] Add support for preserving the original layout and formatting of the source PDF.
 - [ ] Improve translation quality by using custom-trained translation models.